JamesMartin1998/lets-pick/README.md

 ![Image showing the sign in page](/src/assets/sign-in-wireframe.png)

-The 'Sign In' page follows the same layout as the 'Sign Up' page and aims similarly aims to provide a simple, attractive form for which users can sign into their account.
+The 'Sign In' page follows the same layout as the 'Sign Up' page and similarly aims to provide a simple, attractive form for which users can sign into their account.

 ### Profile Page